R. Steven Biggs Regional Wastewater Pretreatment Facility

 Close collaboration with the client, Johnston County, the Town of Clayton, and the North Carolina Department of Environmental Quality enabled timely project delivery in accordance with client specifications and local and state requirements.
 Extensive stakeholder involvement and collaboration were essential for the success of the public-private partnership (P3) that supported the project.

-- Bardenpho process reduces the need for chemical nutrient removal, lowering operating and disposal costs.
+- Bardenpho process eliminates need for chemical nutrient removal, reducing operating and disposal costs.

 - Rotary drum thickener treats solids to achieve flocculation, creating operational cost efficiencies.

 - Equipment redundancy enables continuing operations in the event of equipment or power failure.

 Awards & Recognition